Ste. Genevieve

 Prototype…

 Ste.
-Genevieve (often shortened to “Ste.
-Gen” by locals) was founded in 1735 by French-Canadians from Illinois and is the oldest permanent European settlement in Missouri.
-Like many early settlements, the populous lived in town and farmed communal property.
-Once the Louisiana Purchase was completed in 1804, the area attracted German and Anglo-Saxon immigrants.
-This influx gave rise to more trade and merchants within the city limits.
-By the late 19th century, there were multiple quarries and lime kilns which aided the industrialization of regional cities, such as St Louis.
+Genevieve—often shortened to “Ste.
+Gen” by locals—was founded in 1735 by French-Canadian settlers from Illinois, making it the oldest permanent European settlement in Missouri.
+Like many early frontier communities, residents lived in town and farmed communal land.
+After the Louisiana Purchase in 1804, the area drew German and Anglo-Saxon immigrants, spurring growth in commerce and trade.
+By the late 19th century, multiple quarries and lime kilns operated in and around the city, supporting the industrial expansion of regional centers such as St. Louis.

-The M-I’s predecessor (Illinois Southern) was the first railroad into Ste.
-Gen (1902) and the Frisco came through two years later.
-For many years, the Frisco and the M-I shared space at the Union Depot.
-In 1938, the Frisco erected their own depot directly across the tracks.
+The M-I’s predecessor, the Illinois Southern, reached Ste.
+Gen first in 1902, with the Frisco arriving two years later.
+For many years, both railroads shared the Union Depot.
+In 1938, the Frisco constructed its own depot directly across the tracks.

 Layout adaptation…

-Trains depart southward from Middle Yard, cross over Main Street on the bridge and arrive at the Ste.
-Genevieve depot where they pick up the occasional passenger in the caboose.
+Trains depart southward from Middle Yard, cross Main Street on the bridge, and arrive at the Ste.
+Genevieve depot, where they occasionally board a passenger riding in the caboose.

-The Frisco interchange, just across from the M-I depot, is also worked.
-The SLSF serviced the Western Lime Works plant, but all of its coal originated in Pinckneyville, Illinois, moving along the MoPac and the M-I. Hence, this interchange sees a fair amount of hopper traffic.
+The Frisco interchange, located directly across from the M-I depot, is also handled here.
+The SLSF served the Western Lime Works plant, but all of its coal originated in Pinckneyville, Illinois, and moved via the MoPac and the M-I. As a result, this interchange handles a steady flow of hopper traffic.